tasket/wyng-backup/README.md

   * `diff volume_name` :  Compare local volume with archive.
   * `add volume_name` :  Add a volume to the configuration.
   * `delete volume_name` :  Remove entire volume from config and archive.
+  * `arch-init --source --dest` : Initialize archive configuration.
+  * `arch-delete` : Remove data and metadata for all volumes.

 ### Options summary
   * `-u, --unattended` :  Don't prompt for interactive input.